riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 ## 1 Learn about Vector Seach
 Vector Search is a method of searching for similar vectors in a vector space.
 A vector is an array of numbers (floats) that represents a specific object or entity.
 In the context of databases, a vector could represent anything from an image to a document or even a user's behavior.
 Vector Search can be extremely useful in machine learning models, for instance in recommendation systems or image retrieval tasks where we want to find the most similar items to a given item.

+_What's in a Vector?_

+_It's certainly not intuitively clear what exactly the data in a vector is there to represent.
+How does a piece of data get converted into a vector, and why do we want that in the first place?
+Well, the second question is answered by this guide.
+When we have data in the form of a vector, it's computationally simple to compare two pieces of data for similarity by measuring how close vectors are to each other.
+Which means that if we know how to represent a particular piece of data as a vector, then we have a way to find similar data based on the vector proximity.
+So, the utility is pretty apparent, but we still haven't answered "how"._

+_The process by which data is converted into a vector is called "embedding".
+There are various embedding libraries for all kinds of different data types and purposes.
+An embedding library analyzes a datum in the context of the data type that it was created for, and outputs a vector representation.
+Input that is substantially similar will produce output vectors that are geometrically close, and inputs that bear no similarity will be geometrically far apart._

+Now that you have a better understanding of what a vector is and how it’s used, let’s create a vector search enabled database and explore a bit.

 ## 2 Create a Vector Search enabled database
 First, create a vector search enabled database with the following database and keyspace name with the button below.